-HPC has appointed nearly 350 "partners" to help it carry out its work.
+HPC has appointed nearly 350 'partners' to help it carry out its work.
 Working as agents (not employees) of HPC, partners provide the expertise the HPC needs for its decision making.
-The Fitness to Practise department use panel members to sit on its panels and legal assessors are appointed to give advice on law and procedure at hearings.
+The Fitness to Practise department use panel members to sit on its panels and Legal Assessors are appointed to give advice on law and procedure at hearings.
 There are 12 Legal Assessors.
-One of them provides an insight into the role of a Legal Assessor below.